DavNej/flash-loan-attack-detector/README.md

 * `attackerAddress` : Address initiating the transaction.
 * `victimAddress` : Victim of the attack.
 * `amountLostInDollars` : Approximate amount lost due to the attack.
-* `confidenceScore` : A score (0-100) representing the likelihood of malicious intent.
+* `confidenceScore` : A score representing the likelihood of malicious intent.
 * `isFromNewAddress` : Boolean indicating whether the transaction initiator is a new address.
-* `severity` : Categorize as critical, high, moderate, or low.
-* `additionalDetails` : Any extra information, such as involved token symbols or impacted pools.
+* `isFromContract` : Boolean indicating whether the transaction initiator is a contract.
+* `loanTokenSymbol` : The symbol of the loaned token.
+* `flashLoanProvider` : The name of the protocol where the flash loan was taken.